BoutonJones.com

 It concludes with this link: Adobe Bookmark

-As mentioned earlier, WCAG doesn't require bookmarks.
-But what WCAG Success Criterion 2.4.5 (Level AA) actually requires is that there is More than one way is available to locate a Web page within a set of Web pages except where the Web Page is the result of, or a step in, a process.
+As mentioned earlier, WCAG does not require bookmarks.
+What WCAG Success Criterion 2.4.5 (Level AA) actually requires is that there is More than one way is available to locate a Web page within a set of Web pages except where the Web Page is the result of, or a step in, a process.
 The intent of the success criteria is to make it possible for users to locate content in a manner that best meets their needs.
 Users may find one technique easier or more comprehensible to use than another.

 By applying that web page criteria to PDF, I interprete it to mean the bookmark technique is not required, but it is one technique that can be applied.
 The goal is to help users find what they need in the way that works best for them.
 For PDFs, bookmarks are one way to do that.